yoonalimsuwan/REAL-FOLD-ONE/README.md

 quantum computers, we can harness the synergy of differentiable physics and AI to solve macromolecular problems at constant cost today.

+---

-### REAL FOLD ONE vs. Phenix: Complementary Roles in Structural Refinement
+REAL FOLD ONE vs. Phenix: Complementary Roles in Structural Refinement

 Phenix is the gold standard for refining structures against experimental data (Cryo‑EM density maps, X‑ray diffraction).
 It optimises atomic coordinates to maximise agreement with the observed data, using a likelihood‑based target function.
-REAL FOLD ONE, by contrast, is a **physics‑ and AI‑driven refinement engine**—it does not require experimental data and instead minimises a fully differentiable energy function under SOC control.
+REAL FOLD ONE, by contrast, is a physics‑ and AI‑driven refinement engine—it does not require experimental data and instead minimises a fully differentiable energy function under SOC control.

-**When REAL FOLD ONE can replace Phenix (or where it excels):**
+When REAL FOLD ONE can replace Phenix (or where it excels):

-- **Post‑AlphaFold 3 refinement** – AF3 models often contain minor steric clashes
+· Post‑AlphaFold 3 refinement – AF3 models often contain minor steric clashes
   or strained geometry.
 REAL FOLD ONE relaxes these purely through physics, without any experimental map, often outperforming Phenix’s geometry regularisation for this task.
-- **High‑throughput mutation scanning** – Phenix is not designed for thousands of *in silico* mutations.
+· High‑throughput mutation scanning – Phenix is not designed for thousands of in silico mutations.
 REAL FOLD ONE’s HT module can evaluate ΔΔG values across massive mutational landscapes on multi‑GPU systems.
-- **Differentiable integration with AI** – REAL FOLD ONE is fully differentiable (PyTorch autograd).
+· Differentiable integration with AI – REAL FOLD ONE is fully differentiable (PyTorch autograd).
 It can backpropagate gradients through the entire refinement process, enabling AI‑driven surrogate models and closed‑loop training.
 Phenix has no comparable capability.

-**When Phenix remains essential:**
+When Phenix remains essential:

-- **Experimental data fitting** – Phenix refines against real electron density maps, optimising R‑work/R‑free.
+· Experimental data fitting – Phenix refines against real electron density maps, optimising R‑work/R‑free.
 REAL FOLD ONE does not use experimental data and cannot replace this step.

-**Ideal hybrid workflow:**
+Ideal hybrid workflow:

 1. Build an initial model with Phenix (using Cryo‑EM/X‑ray data).
 2. Pass the model to REAL FOLD ONE for final physics‑based cleanup, resolving clashes and optimising electrostatics.